Our Work

 Is pilotage a complex system?

 Pilotage is a complex system.
-IMPA is working with expert researchers from the Centre for Assuring Autonomy (CfAA) at the University of York, UK, to understand pilotage through the lens of complexity science and human factors.
+IMPA is working with independent expert researchers from the Centre for Assuring Autonomy (CfAA) at the University of York, UK, to understand pilotage through the lens of complexity science and human factors.
 The results of this work, which applies the Safer Complex Systems (SCS) Framework to pilotage, are anticipated to be reported later in 2026.

 Protecting the safety of pilots on duty